 The term "particle" is conventionally used for the matter being characterised (measured) in the airborne phase (suspended matter), and the term "particulate" for the deposited matter.

 3.6.1.
-"Particle number emissions" (PN) means the total number of solid particles emitted from the vehicle exhaust quantified according to the dilution, sampling and measurement methods as specified in this .
+"Particle number emissions" (PN) means the total number of solid particles emitted from the vehicle exhaust quantified according to the dilution, sampling and measurement methods as specified in this Regulation.

 3.6.2.
-"Particulate matter emissions" (PM) means the mass of any particulate material from the vehicle exhaust quantified according to the dilution, sampling and measurement methods as specified in this .
+"Particulate matter emissions" (PM) means the mass of any particulate material from the vehicle exhaust quantified according to the dilution, sampling and measurement methods as specified in this Regulation.

 3.7.
 WLTC

 3.7.1.
-"Rated engine power" () means maximum net power of the engine or motor in kW as per the certification procedure based on current regional regulation.
-In the absence of a definition, the rated engine power shall be declared by the manufacturer according to Regulation No. 85.
+"Rated engine power" () means maximum net power of the engine or motor in kW as per the requirements of UN Regulation No. 85..

 3.7.2.
 "Maximum speed" () means the maximum speed of a vehicle as defined by the Contracting Party.
-In the absence of a definition, the maximum speed shall be declared by the manufacturer according to Regulation No. 68.
+In the absence of a definition, the maximum speed shall be declared by the manufacturer according to UN Regulation No. 68.

 3.8.
 Procedure